Internet Sales Copywriting Tips

 Q: How should you choose an appropriate length?

 A: A good length for a sales letter is three paragraphs, with an average sentence count of around 40-60 words.
-You want the text to be compelling enough to convince the reader that they need what you are selling.
-This is different from a press release, where you may have to write a page-long sales letter to promote your company correctly.
+You want the text compelling enough to convince readers they need what you sell.
+This differs from a press release, where you may have to write a page-long sales letter to promote your company correctly.

 Q: How can you write something catchy?